ionghitun/projects/README.md

 # Projects

-Simple docker container that includes php 8.2 and latest lts node version
+Simple container with php and node where you can create new projects with same user and group as host

 ## Introduction

-This is meant to be used for PHP and NODE development with docker and wsl on windows operating systems, and can be installed inside any distribution.
+This is meant to be used for PHP and NODE projects development with docker on linux or windows wsl, and can be installed inside any distribution.

-This project needs to be cloned inside your distribution, in user directory and set user and group as owner of the folder.

-Doing so, you don't have to install anything on your distribution and redoing it at any point will be easy.

-### Notes
+### Install Notes

-- Clone it inside user home directory of your distribution of choice.
+- clone it
-- Assign `projects` (cloned directory) to user and user group (DO NOT USE root).
+- assign `projects` (cloned directory) to user and user group (DO NOT USE root).
-- Copy `.env.example` to `.env` and use `id -u <user>` `id -g <group>` to populate fields.
+- copy `.env.example` to `.env` and use `id -u <user>` `id -g <group>` to populate some of the fields.
+- change `PHP_BASE_IMAGE`, `NODE_VERSION` and `CONTAINER_NAME` to your needs
-- Add or change variables inside `php.ini` and `supervisord.conf` if needed.
+- add or change variables inside `php.ini` and `supervisord.conf` if needed.
 - build container using `docker-compose up -d`

 ### Additional info

-- to go inside container from console: `docker exec -it <container-name> bash`
+- to go inside container from console: `docker exec -it CONTAINER_NAME bash`
-- ANY folders or files created inside container from commands like `composer create-project` or `npx create-react-app` will be added to `www-data:www-data` user and group inside container, but they will match ID and GROUP ID of the user and group that owns project folder, and you can edit them from outside wsl using any editor.
+- ANY folders or files created inside container from commands like `composer create-project` or `npx create-react-app` will be added to `www-data:www-data` user and group inside container, but they will match USER ID and GROUP ID of the user and group that owns project folder.

 _Happy Coding_